 The Scientific Operations Director oversees day-to-day operations of the BRIDGE Center, provides consultation on acquisition and data analysis issues, maintain peripherals, serves as the Chair of the Safety Committee, oversees record keeping, and designs initiatives that foster community development (e.g., data sharing, tool sharing, user meetings).
 The Scientific Operations Director is the primary point of contact for assistance with setting up new experimental protocols at the BRIDGE Center.
 Contact: jpyles@cmu.edu or 412-268-3647

-MRI Research Technologists: Scott Kurdilla and Mark Vignone
+MRI Research Technologist: Scott Kurdilla

 The MRI Technologists are responsible for the day-to-day operation of the BRIDGE Center.
 This includes maintaining a safe MRI center and enforcing policies, metal screening, quality assurance, scanner maintenance, scheduling, cancellations, and billing.
 There is one technologist present at all times.
-If you have any questions, please contact them at:
+Contact:

 MRI Scan Room and MR Technologists’ office: 412-268-7140